 This history of architecture course, co-taught by an architectural historian and an architect, introduces key ideas, forces, and techniques that have shaped world architecture through the ages prior to the modern period.
 The course is based on critical categories, ranging from indigenous and vernacular architecture, to technology, culture, and representation.
 The lectures and discussions present systems of thought, practice and organization, emphasizing both historical and global interconnectedness, and critical architectural differences and anomalies.
 Each topic will be presented through case studies accompanied by relevant texts.
 The students will be expected to engage in the discussion groups, prepare material for these discussions, write about, and be examined on the topics.
 Major requirement: ARCH majors only Registration by Architecture department, course not available via web registration Liberal Arts elective credit for nonmajors on a space available basis.

 Interdisciplinary by their very nature, textile traditions share a global history.
 Around the world textiles have found place in cultures as signifiers of social identity, from the utilitarian to the sacred, as objects of ritual meaning and as objects of great tangible wealth.
 The evolution of textile motifs, designs, materials and technology across Asia, Africa and the Americas will be explored utilizing the RISD Museum of Art with frequent visits to the textile and costume collections.
 We will examine such topics as: the function of textiles in the survival of traditional cultures, the impact of historic trade routes and ensuing colonialism, industrialization and its subsequent effect on traditional techniques of textile manufacture.
-Students will also have opportunity to examine various methods of textile display, analysis and storage appropriate to items of cultural heritage via case studies of specific objects in the RISD Museum.
+Students will also have opportunities to examine various methods of textile display, analysis and storage appropriate to items of cultural heritage via case studies of specific objects in the RISD Museum.
+Textiles majors can be preregistered by the department

 In European and American art of the 19th and early 20th centuries, women were often presented in extreme ways: either as blood-thirsty creatures from Greek mythology, as Salome obsessed with the decapitation of a lover, as poison flowers and vamps; or as personifications of love and virtue, household angels, noble virgins dying out of self-sacrifice.
 The literature and, later, cinema supported this dichotomy that can be still traced in contemporary culture.
 In this course we will analyze the images of blessed and cursed women in Western art of the last two centuries.